bigskysoftware/htmx/www/content/essays/rest-explained.md

 ### [Stateless](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_3)

 The web, most developers know, is intended to be stateless.
 All requests should encapsulate all information necessary to understand that request.
-For example, there should not be a long running transaction implicity associated with a series of requests, as you might have with a SQL database session.
+For example, there should not be a long running transaction implicitly associated with a series of requests, as you might have with a SQL database session.

 ### [Cache](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_4)